+9. Teaching Strategies
-- 8. Teaching Strategies: Teachers use a variety of teaching strategies to maximize student learning.
-The following strategies will be used in this course: - Helping students become self-directed, lifelong learners is the fundamental aim of this course.
-Teaching must not only convey the knowledge and skills of the subject, but also provide students with a process for effective learning that they can use throughout their lives. - In order to address the unique learning styles of students in this course, a variety of activities and learning experiences should be offered, including, but not restricted to: questioning, demonstrations, role-plays, simulations, co-operative group learning, brainstorming, discussion, peer coaching, interviewing, reflective writing, reflective thinking exercises, concept mapping, reading, tutoring, direct instruction, one-on-one teaching, and experimental learning. - Any student or group of students may require accommodations in response to specific needs at different times and in varied circumstances. - Appropriate accommodations should be part of the planning of each unit activity in terms of the particular students in the class and their specific needs. - Instructional and assessment activities must take into account the strengths, needs, learning expectations, and accommodations as identified in the Individual Education Plan.

-• Teachers will find ways throughout the course for students to make authentic learning connections with their other courses, the school, local community and the world at large.
+Teachers use a variety of teaching strategies to maximize student learning.
+The following teaching strategies will be used in this course:

+- Helping students become self-directed, lifelong learners is the fundamental aim of this course.
+Teaching must not only convey the knowledge and skills of the subject, but also provide students with a process for effective learning that they can use throughout their lives. - In order to address the unique learning styles of students in this course, a variety of activities and learning experiences should be offered, including, but not restricted to the following: questioning, demonstrations, roleplays, simulations, cooperative group learning, brainstorming, discussion, peer coaching, interviewing, reflective writing, reflective thinking exercises, concept mapping, reading, tutoring, direct instruction, one-on-one teaching, and experiential learning. - Teachers will find ways throughout the course for students to make authentic learning connections with their other courses, the school, local community and the world at large.

-9. Assessment and Evaluation Strategies
+10. Assessment and Evaluation Strategies